jaxxstorm/leebriggs.co.uk/_posts/2024-10-12-the-death-of-devrel.md

 DevRel has always been a role that defies simple definition.
 It’s not marketing, but it overlaps with marketing.
 It’s not sales, but it supports sales.
 It’s not customer success, but it builds relationships with users.
 And it’s certainly not engineering, though it requires technical skills.

 It demands a rare combination of traits: technical aptitude, charisma, and customer empathy.
-Having worked in a DevRel role for six months, I can attest—it’s one of the hardest jobs I’ve ever had.
+Having worked in a DevRel role for six months, I can attest - it’s one of the hardest jobs I’ve ever had.

 When done well, DevRel can be transformative.
 Companies like HashiCorp, Stripe, and Twilio have built exceptional brands in part due to their effective DevRel strategies.
 But the very ambiguity that has been DevRel’s strength is now starting to feel like a liability.

-If You Can’t Measure It, You Can’t Manage It
+# If You Can’t Measure It, You Can’t Manage It

 During my brief stint in DevRel, I often asked my manager, “What does good performance look like in this role?”
 The answer, more often than not, was fuzzy.

 For example, I spent hours answering questions in community Slack channels.
 It felt impactful, but we couldn’t quantify how it moved the needle on metrics like sales pipeline or customer retention.
 I gave virtual conference talks, but we struggled to tie those efforts to lead generation or brand impact.

-This isn’t unique to my experience.
+I don't think this is unique to my experience.
 Many DevRel professionals resist being measured by traditional KPIs, arguing their work is about “building community,” “fostering trust,” or “engaging developers.”
 While those outcomes are valuable, they’re hard to quantify in ways a CFO or board member cares about.

 Then, external factors came along and forced everyone to take a harder look at roles like DevRel.

-The VC Money Printer
+# The VC Money Printer

 For much of the 2010s, startups existed in a world of near-limitless capital.
 Low interest rates made borrowing cheap, and VCs funded companies generously, hoping to catch the next unicorn.
 In this environment, initiatives without immediate ROI—like DevRel—had room to thrive.